The List You Don’t Have To Finish

 Closing

-Some days you’ll finish everything.
-Many days you won’t.
+Some days you’ll finish everything and other days you won’t.

 Either way, you showed up.
 You chose what mattered.
 You did what you could.